Beginner Bikepacking Weekend

 -

 You can use any bike to go bikepacking.
-I was on a group ride a few years ago where a few people showed up with beat-up townies and carried their gear in a milk crate.
+I was on a group ride a few years ago where a few people showed up with beat-up townies and carried their gear in milk crates.
 That said, since bikepacking routes favour dirt over pavement, I do recommend a bike that is designed for dirt surfaces, whether that be a gravel bike or mountain bike.

 -

-While some purists might decry racks and a pannier, I say they’re perfectly suitable for bikepacking, especially if you’re just riding dirt roads.
-They may rattle around a bit more and be more prone to braking, but they’re generally way simpler to use.
+While some purists might decry racks and a pannier, they’re perfectly suitable for bikepacking, especially if you’re just riding dirt roads.
+They may rattle around a bit more, but they’re generally way simpler to use.
 If you’re planning to ride rougher roads or single track, then soft bags that strap to the frame are preferred because they keep the weight more central.
-I recommend starting with what you have, and then investing if you feel you need more specialized gear. -

 -